 Crystalinks has various files defined as Miracles which most see as a visible interruption of the laws of nature, such that can only be explained by divine intervention, and is sometimes associated with a miracle-worker.
 Some people witness miracles, others just read about them.
-In all cases, people try to determine the origin of what is an unexplainable event.
+In all cases, people try to determine the origin of what an unexplainable event is.

 On this date in 1917: